Torrid Ravens get jump on Giants, roll to easy 27-13 victory

 New York’s first possession went quite differently.
 The Giants twice jumped offside and Jones nearly threw an interception during a three-and-out.

+“It’s frustrating.
+We got to get off to a better start,” said receiver Sterling Shepard, who scored New York’s lone touchdown with a fourth-quarter catch.
+“We’re not the team that can afford to get off to a start like that, especially against a team like Baltimore.”

-Baltimore then moved 65 yards in 10 plays, going up 14-0 on a 2-yard touchdown run by Dobbins — his fifth straight game with a score.
+The Ravens went up 14-0 by moving 65 yards in 10 plays, capped by a 2-yard touchdown run by Dobbins — his fifth straight game with a score.

 For an encore, Jackson directed a 13-play drive that chewed up another eight-plus minutes before Justin Tucker kicked a short field goal for a 17-0 lead.